stat250/website/2019/syllabus.md

 ## Why should I take this course?

-Paraphrasing Hal Varian, Chief Economist at Google, who said that:
+Quoting Hal Varian, Chief Economist at Google, who said that:

-> “The sexy job in the next ten years will be <data scientists> [ed.].
+> “The sexy job in the next ten years will be statistics.
 The ability to take data, to be able to understand it, to process it, to extract value from it, to visualize it, to communicate it, that's going to be a hugely important skill.”

 This seminar is your unique opportunity to get deep insights into data science by learning how to teach it.
 If you ever wondered about the intricacies of data science, how to teach a technical subject to students from widely varying backgrounds, and how to apply modern teaching principles in large college classes, then you should take this seminar.